Last Pocket Eight Ball Rules

 - If you are in a position to be nominating your opponent's last pocket (e.g. in the case where they shoot their last ball into your last pocket), remember that most players consider the side pockets to be more difficult than corner pockets.

-In conclusion, the last pocket 8 ball rule can make the game of eight ball more interesting, and perhaps last a little longer.
+As you can see, the last pocket 8 ball rule can make the game of eight ball more interesting, and perhaps last a little longer.

 Last Pocket Eight Ball Rules